OmegaTurnip/Splitty-/docs/meetings/agenda-w6.md

 - Announcements by the TA (3 min)
 - Presentation of the current app to TA (5 min)
 - Questions for TA (5 min)
+  - Technology
+    - @Controller missing (it isn't)
+    - What does "Be aware of binding external types.
+You must use them, and right now you do; but make sure the usage is sensible and that you don't remove them by accident." mean?
+    - When would it make sense to implement long-polling (and what is it)?

 - Talking Points: (Inform/ brainstorm/ decision-making/ discuss)
-    - Future course deadlines (2 min)
+  - feedback
+    - commit descriptions should be more descriptive
+    - subtasks need a more elaborate description
+  - Everyone should read the HCI to make sure their windows comply.

   - Milestone for this week (5 min)

 - Summarize action points: Who, what, when?
 (5 min)
 - Feedback round: What went well and what can be improved next time?
 (2 min)